AND THAT'S ANOTHER STORY...

 to any who are seeking to enrich their lives with an Irish Red and White

 Yes, you may use my letter on your testimonial page.
-It's not
+It's

-my soul far out weighed the bad part at the end.
+she left on my soul far out weighed the bad part at the end.

 Dear Pat and Albrecht,